Creating your personal website using Quarto

 git status

-provides lots of helpful information about the current state of your your working directory and staging area
+provides lots of helpful information about the current state of your working directory and staging area

 I use this command often when working on the command line to double check that I’m actually where I think I am, and to see tracked files and untracked or changed files.
 It’s a good habit to run git status